nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api.md

 To call page providers:

-1. Specify the content view ID, as defined in Nuxeo Studio in the `pageProvider` property
+*   Specify the content view ID, as defined in Nuxeo Studio in the `pageProvider` property.
-2. Pass an array containing the parameters in the `queryParams` property in the same order as they are defined in the content view.
+*   Pass an array containing the parameters in the `queryParams` property in the same order as they are defined in the content view.

 ```javascript
 nuxeo.Repository().query({ 'pageProvider': 'pageProviderId', queryParams['parameter1', 'parameter2'...] })...